MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbServer/skype-for-business-hybrid-solutions/plan-your-phone-system-cloud-pbx-solution/get-ccversion.md

 ## <a name="input-types"></a>Tipos de Entrada
 <a name="Examples"> </a>

 Nenhum.
-O Get-CcVersion cmdlet não aceita entrada em pipeline.
+O Get-CcVersion cmdlet não aceita entrada canalada.

 ## <a name="return-types"></a>Tipos de Retorno
 <a name="Examples"> </a>